-Pablo Picasso Spanish, 1881-1973
+PABLO PICASSO Spanish, 1881-1973

 Pablo Ruiz y Picasso, the Spanish Cubist painter and sculptor, was born in 1881 in Malaga, Spain.
 The son of a drawing teacher, Picasso was to become more famous than artist ever before, dominating western art in the 20th Century.

 Living between Paris and Barcelona in the early 1900s, his circle of friends included Guillaume Apollinaire, Max Jacob and Gertrude and Leo Stein.
-Picasso's Blue Period paintings depict blue isolation and urban squalor and was triggered at this time by a close friend's suicide in a Parisian Café.
+Picasso's Blue Period paintings depict blue isolation and urban squalor and were triggered at this time by a close friend's suicide in a Parisian Café.
 During this period he created the famous works Blue Nude (1902) and The Old Guitarist (1903/4).

 The Circus Meddrano in Paris with its colourful performers induced Picasso to enter his Rose Period in 1905, using rose, yellow ochre and grey on his palette, his portrayal of the performers became softer and more delicate.